fajrizulfikar/rag-voice-agent/PRD.md

 LLM Provider: OpenAI, Claude, or other pluggable LLM

-Speech Services: Google Speech, Azure Speech, or free library alternatives
+Speech Services: OpenAI Whisper for speech-to-text and OpenAI TTS for text-to-speech

 Frontend (Optional): Next.js web demo, or CLI client